ASL 19201 ELEMENTARY AMERICAN SIGN LANGUAGE I 4 Credit Hours

 Grade Mode: Standard Letter

-ASL 39201 ADVANCED AMERICAN SIGN LANGUAGE I 3 Credit Hours
+ASL 39201 ADVANCED AMERICAN SIGN LANGUAGE: NARRATIVE AND STORYTELLING 3 Credit Hours

-Students enhance receptive and expressive proficiency in an immersion setting through the use of both planned and impromptu in-class discussion of current and historic events and involvement in a community service project.
-Students are advised to begin planning this activity early in the semester.
-Successful completion of ASL 29201 portfolio review required prior to registration.
+Students enhance receptive and expressive proficiency in an immersion setting through the use of both planned and impromptu in-class discussion of current and historic events and involvement with a community service project.
+Students are advised to begin planning this activity early during the semester.

 Schedule Type: Lecture